Overcoming VACUUM WRAPAROUND

 • Use the autovacuum workers as an indicator of what databases remain to be processed.

-• Kill active autovacuum workers when in conflict with a manual vacuum in order to speed things up.
+• Kill active autovacuum workers when they conflict with a manual vacuum in order to speed things up.

-Immediate Action: When PostgreSQL Service Has Shutdown Due to Transaction Wraparound
+Immediate Action: When PostgreSQL Has Shut Down Due to Transaction Wraparound

-Log in to the host and as UNIX user “postgres” execute an invocation that is something similar:
+Log in to the host and, as the Unix user postgres, execute an invocation similar to this:

-I would suggest scripting the vacuum process because you’ll need to log in to each database to perform the VACUUM.
+I suggest scripting the vacuum process because you will need to log in to each database to perform the VACUUM.

-Generate and edit a list of all the databases:
+Generate and edit a list of all databases:

-Remember: the best DBA is the one that’s never noticed. 🙂
+Remember: the best DBA is the one who is never noticed.

 References